ansys/pymapdl/.devcontainer/welcome.rst

 Some of the available Python dependencies are:

-* Numpy
+* NumPy
 * Pandas
-* Pyvista
+* PyVista
 * Pytest

 🧐 How to
 =========

-To start developing PyMAPDL, it is recommended you visit `Develop code <https://mapdl.docs.pyansys.com/version/dev/getting_started/develop_pymapdl.html>`_ where the steps needed are detailed.
+To start developing PyMAPDL, see
+`Develop code <https://mapdl.docs.pyansys.com/version/dev/getting_started/develop_pymapdl.html>`_
+which describes the necessary steps.

-You can see the latest documentation regarding using Codespaces with PyMAPDL `here <https://mapdl.docs.pyansys.com/version/dev/getting_started/devcontainer_link.html>`_.
+You can see the latest documentation on using Codespaces with PyMAPDL in `here <https://mapdl.docs.pyansys.com/version/dev/getting_started/devcontainer_link.html>`_.

 😊 Finally
 ==========

-We hope you enjoyed this Codespace!
+We hope you enjoy this Codespace.

 **Happy coding! 💻**